mjenior/mjenior.github.io/_posts/2015-12-06-Assembly Stats.md

 comments: true
 ---

+Let's see if I'm trimming data or information...

 ### Quality Trimming

 To improve the speed and quality of assembly it makes sense to reduce the amount of data (reads) input to the assembler.
 However,